 Students found to have violated policy FLB Local will be disciplined.
-Disciplinary action can include but is not limited to receiving a zero on the assignment, receiving a zero for attendance, or receiving a failing grade for the course. (see WTC website>Information>Publica tions>College Policies)
+Disciplinary action can include but is not limited to receiving a zero on the assignment, receiving a zero for attendance, or receiving a failing grade for the course.
+(See the College Policies at wtc.edu/publications.)